Epic-legend128/Graph-Algorithms/README.md

 B --> D["4"]
 B --> C
 ```
-And finally, node 3 will be checked and the program will be terminated.<br>
+Finally, node 3 will be checked and the program will be terminated.<br>
 Because the only change made is for the queue to be swapped with a stack, we can simply take the previous BFS code and change it up a bit like so:
 ```c++
 Vertex* dfs(Vertex *head, int key) {